After their marriage in 1928,

 years.
 Their first child, Mary Lou (Heiden) Opfermann was born

 here in 1929.
-They moved a few hundred yards east to
+They moved a few hundred yards west to

 8861 Dixon Road to live with

-Leo's parents.
+Leo's parents, Wm Carl and Mary Heiden.
 Their second child, David. was born in

 that house in 1935.